QVEU/eva71_dimple/README.md

 ## Overview

-This repository contains two scripts used to process data and generate figures in Bakhache et. al. 2024:
+This repository contains three scripts used to process data and generate figures in Bakhache et. al. 2024:

 - dms_processing: raw codon counts from mutational scanning experiments and scripts for filtering codon counts based on codons introduced via synthetic biology.
 - alignment_entropy: sequence files and scripts for generating Shannon entropy from curated EV-A71 sequence set and comparing this to mean mutational fitness effect as measured via mutational scanning.
+- figure_generation_script: script generates all the figures displayed in the paper.
 ### Prerequisites

 - R 4.4.3+